Duvets are the norm nowadays, not many people use sheets and blankets and there’s probably…

 Equipment with moving parts, such as swings and seesaws, should be located in a separate area.
 Play structures more than 30 inches high should be spaced at least 9 feet apart.
 All openings on equipment such as rungs and bars are ladders or guardrails should be less than 3½ inches wide or wider than 9 inches to prevent a child’s head, arm, or leg from being trapped.

 The playground should be designed with spacing to allow you to see your child clearly while they are playing.

-Every year, kids are treated in hospital emergency rooms playground-related injuries, many of which could have been prevented with the proper supervision.
-Make sure your kids used the playground equipment safely.
+Every year, kids are treated in hospital emergency rooms for playground-related injuries, many of which could have been prevented with the proper supervision.

 It is important that children of every age have adult supervision.
 Younger children need to be reminded to follow safe playground practices, and older children need to be reminded not to play on equipment designed for younger children or to take risks.

 Rules for safe playground use should be taught and enforced.